|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 21: Ferry to Sarande, Apollonia Ruinfields, Ardenica Monastery, To Tirana

 After breakfast, we take a ferry back to the mainland and drive to Durres along the mountainous roads of the Albanian Riviera, enjoying the beautiful scenery and fantastic landscapes of Llogara National Park and Ionian Coastline.
-Depending on time, we might do a photo stop at the fortress of Ali Pasha of Ioanina at Porto Palermo bay and continue on to Vlora near Independence House and Muradie Mosque, again for some photos.
-This is the second largest port city of Albania, where the Albanian Declaration of Independence was proclaimed on November 28, 1912.
-The city was for a short time the capital of Albania.
-Later we visit the huge Roman ruins of Apolonia, founded in 588 BCE by Greek colonists from Corfu and Corinth.
+Depending on time, we might do a photo stop at the fortress of Ali Pasha of Ioanina at Porto Palermo Bay.
+We then make our way to visit the huge Roman ruins of Apolonia, founded in 588 BCE by Greek colonists from Corfu and Corinth.
 The site was initially occupied by Illyrian tribes and was perhaps the most important of the several classical towns of the area, as well as an important port along the route between Rome and Byzantium.

 Day 22: Depart Tirana